 <xs:element type="xs:string" name="

-And like you did with the previous one, drag it down to the last country.
-The Excel sheet should look something like this now:
+Like you did with the previous string, drag it down to the last country.
+The Excel sheet should now look like this: Countries with Tags.

-Now we have to get the three different columns into one column.
-This is needed because later on we want to copy the whole column into an XSD file.
+Now you have to get the three different columns into one column.
+This is necessary because later on, you want to copy the whole column into an XSD file.

-Select cell D1 and type the following into the formula box:
+Select cell D1 and type in the following into the formula box: